Sparse hypergraphs: new bounds and constructions: Linear 3-graphs containing neither triangles nor grids

-If we take $\alpha=0$, then the first three equations imply $y_4=y_1,y_5=y_2$ and $y_6=y_3$.
-We can rearrange the remaining six equations to obtain the following identities.
+We can rearrange the six equations in the bottom two rows as follows:

-Let us consider the equations listed above.
-If we separately add both sides of the first and the fifth, the second and sixth, and the third and the fourth equations, we can obtain the following identities.
+In order to eliminate the $y_i$'s, by adding separately the both hand sides of the first and the fifth, the second and the sixth, and the third and the fourth equations, we obtain the following three identities: